 - 1. Create an as-of-right solar installation path for property-owners.
-Create a clear regulatory path (an as-of-right installation) to solar development for accessory uses and if appropriate for principal uses such as large-scale solar and ground-mount community shared solar installations. - 2.
+Create a clear regulatory path (an as-of-right installation) to solar development for accessory uses and if appropriate for principal uses such as large-scale solar and ground-mounted community shared solar installations. - 2.
 Enable principal solar uses.
 Define where community- and large-solar energy land uses are appropriate as a principal or primary use, set development standards and procedures to guide development, and capture co-benefit opportunities for water quality, habitat, agriculture. - 3.
 Limit regulatory barriers to developing solar resources.
-Ensure that access to solar resources is not unduly limited by height, setback, or coverage standards, unless the restriction satisfies the conditions of Wisconsin Statute §66.0401 (1m) a-c. - 4.
+Ensure that access to solar resources is not unduly limited by height, setback, or coverage standards, recognizing the distinct design and function of solar technologies and land uses for both accessory and principal uses. - 4.
 Define appropriate aesthetic standards.
 Retain an as-of-right installation pathway for accessory uses while balancing design concerns in urban neighborhoods and historic districts.
-Per state law, design or aesthetic standards may not restrict the installation or use of solar energy systems, unless the restriction satisfies the conditions of Wisconsin Statute §66.0401 (1m) a-c. - 5.
+Set reasonable aesthetic standards for solar principal uses that are consistent with other principal uses that have visual impacts. - 5.
 Address cross-property solar access issues.
-Ensure solar installations have protected access across property lines in the subdivision process and in all zoning districts, per state law (Wisconsin Statute §700.41. - 6.
+Consider options for protecting access across property lines in the subdivision process and in zoning districts that allow taller buildings on smaller (urban density) lots. - 6.
 Promote "solar-ready" design.
 Every building that has a solar resource should be built to seamlessly use it.
 Encourage builders to use solar-ready subdivision and building design. - 7.
 Include solar in regulatory incentives.
 Encourage desired solar development by including it in regulatory incentives; density bonuses, parking standards, flexible zoning standards, financing/grant programs, promotional efforts.